 - Due to the wide range of touchpad drivers, custom drivers, and hardware configurations available for both laptops and all-in-one workstations, restoration support for these platforms is 'best-effort' only.

 - Operating systems restore as a single partition.

 - Support of RAID hardware is dependent on compatibility with the Bare Metal Restore environment's kernel and version.
 See Ubuntu's list of certified compatible hardware for compatibility guidelines.

 - Bare Metal Restore does not support software RAID or FakeRAID (also known as 'HostRAID' or 'BiosRAID').

-- You cannot restore to a disk that is smaller than the disk image contained in the selected snapshot.
+- You must restore to a disk that is larger than the disk image contained in the selected snapshot.

 - Performing a Bare Metal Restore of a BitLocker-protected system will result in a non-encrypted restored machine.
 For more information, see our BitLocker Considerations article.

 - Touchscreens may not work after a Bare Metal Restore until you manually reinstall their drivers.

 - Datto recommends verifying that the target hardware is healthy, including checking the SMART values on hard drives to ensure healthy target disks.